watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

    ![This screenshot of the Kubernetes management dashboard shows an error with the replica set.](media/Ex2-Task1.5.png)

-6. The log indicates that the content-api application is once again failing because it cannot find a mongodb instance to communicate with.
-You will resolve this issue by migrating your data workload to Cosmos DB.
+6. The log indicates that the content-api application is once again failing because it cannot find a mongodb api to communicate with.
+You will resolve this issue by connecting to Cosmos DB.

    ![This screenshot of the Kubernetes management dashboard shows logs output for the api container.](media/Ex2-Task1.6.png)